MohanKrishna36/MohanKrishna36/README.md

 I'm a passionate Software Engineering student at VIT-AP University, specializing in web development, machine learning, and software engineering.
 With a strong foundation in both frontend and backend technologies, I'm dedicated to creating innovative solutions that make a difference.

 - 🎓 Currently pursuing Integrated M.Tech in Software Engineering
-- 💼 Aspiring full-stack developer with a keen interest in AI and ML
+- 💼 Aspiring web developer with a keen interest in AI and ML
 - 🌱 Always learning and exploring new technologies
 - 🚀 Committed to writing clean, efficient, and maintainable code
 - 🌟 Aiming to contribute to open-source projects and the tech community